akka/akka-persistence-spanner/docs/src/main/paradox/tuning-session-pool.md

 The default session pool size is 5, which limits the number of concurrent reads and writes to Spanner.
 This value will need to be increased if you use-case has a large number of concurrent writes or reads.

 Sessions are kept alive indefinitely.
-A dynamic session pool is planned for future versions of the plugin so.
+Support for dynamic resizing is tracked in [issue 13](https://github.com/akka/akka-persistence-spanner/issues/13).

 The maximum value is 100, set by Spanner.
-Future versions of the plugin may create multiple gRPC clients to allow more than 100 sessions at a time.
+[Future versions of the plugin may create multiple gRPC clients to allow more than 100 sessions at a time](https://github.com/akka/akka-persistence-spanner/issues/44).

 ## Session configuration